Bubi2001/rtl_utils/README.md

 - `simple_risc_processor`: Simple RISC-like processing unit.
 - `spi`: SPI master and slave controller.
 - `timer`: Simple general purpose timer module.
-- `uart`: UART transmitter and receiver.
+- `uart`: UART transmitter and receiver module.

 To use any of these modules just include them into your project by adding their header file (.sv) into your compilation list.</s>

+You can test any of this modules in [EDA Playground](https://www.edaplayground.com) by copying the source and include files, alongside with the top module testbench.

-If you want to request a new module, find a bug or ask a question about any of this modules, open a issue in the Issues Tab of the Repository!
+If you want to request a new module, report new a bug or ask a question about any of this modules, open a issue in the Issues Tab of the Repository!